monsoonmaelstrom/book2/book2.md

 It’s true, but mostly I’m dying not to have this conversation in front of an audience.
 Liam left earlier this morning with Giorgi and Alex, but everyone else is still hanging around.
 I can tell Amelia desperately wants to invite herself along, but she sees me glaring at her, so she doesn’t.

 Last night, I spent some time digging through everything Alex pulled me out of the river with, looking for Peter’s now somewhat deformed journal.
-It’s still legible but the pages have gone all wavy from being waterlogged and then drying out.
+It’s legible but the pages have gone all wavy from being waterlogged and then drying out.

 “Why are you and I out for a walk together, Hazel?”
 Peter asks after we’ve been walking down the street for several minutes and covered maybe a quarter of a mile.